 Public health students majoring in community health are not eligible for the population health minor.

-Students who successfully complete the requirements for the population health minor with a 2.5 GPA or above as well as a grade of “C” or better in all courses credited to the minor will have the minor conferred with their baccalaureate degree.
+Students who successfully complete the requirements for the population health minor with a grade of “C” or better in all courses credited to the minor will have the minor conferred with their baccalaureate degree.

 Students will take these five 3-credit courses: